-Transformative coaching does not place a focus on fixing the immediate problem by offering a tactical problem solving solution to the challenge one may face.
-It offers a platform for people to develop the necessary understanding of his or her underlying values and beliefs so as to formulate the necessary solutions on their own, not only to solve the problem at hand, but also similar problems in the future.
+Transformative Coaching does not place a focus on fixing the immediate problem by offering a tactical problem-solving solution to the challenge one may face.
+It provides a platform for people to develop the necessary understanding of his or her underlying values and beliefs to formulate the required solutions on their own, not only to solve the problem at hand, but also similar problems in the future.

-One of the characteristic of a transformative coaching conversation is the spaciousness for the client to sort through their thinking and through thought-provoking questioning process it enables them to identify what is the issue at hand by addressing the dynamic gaps in a positive and constructive manner.
-This optimistic positivity would catapult them to a new level of understanding and how they can experience their reality in a different ways.
+One of the characteristics of a transformative coaching conversation is the spaciousness for the client to sort through their thinking and through thought-provoking questioning process it enables them to identify what is the issue at hand by addressing the dynamic gaps positively and constructively.
+This optimistic positivity would catapult them to a new level of understanding and how they can experience their reality differently.

 Effective personal development happens when one is increasingly clear about what they want, and more importantly, why they want what they want.
 The “hows” would naturally be developed once these “whats” and “whys” are clarified.
-The emphasis of defining one’s values and principles, in addition to aligning one’s behavior and decisions based on these foundation, would likely be one of the best coaching models to propel one to move forward in maximizing one’s potential when practiced professionally.
+The emphasis of defining one’s values and principles, in addition to aligning one’s behaviour and decisions based on this foundation, would likely be one of the best coaching models to propel one to move forward in maximizing one’s potential when practised professionally.

 Tommy Chan, Ph.D, PCC Credential Coach